 WAM includes overland and in-stream attenuation algorithms that function on a daily time step starting at the source cell.
 From this starting point, nutrients are attenuated during both overland flow, when passing through wetlands, and within streams and canals before finally discharging to the lake.

 Each numbered path shown in Figure 5 is represented by a GIS grid, which includes the distance of the paths.
-These distances are related back to the original source cell so that the model can extract the needed distance through a downstream geographic feature for each and every grid cell.
+These distances are related back to the original source cell so that the model can extract the needed distance through a downstream geographic feature for all grid cells.
 Destination information is stored in a similar manner.
 When extracting the distance through a downstream wetland, for example, the type of wetland can also be extracted, which has an associated set of assimilation coefficients.

 Data Gathering and Formatting